RuedigerVoigt/userprovided/README.md

 # => True
 ```

+To check the URL with an actual connection attempt, you could use the [salted library](https://github.com/RuedigerVoigt/salted).

 ### Determine a File Extension

 Guess the correct filename extension from an URL and / or the mime-type returned by the server.